TFong1/Cyclistic/README.md

 ### Chart #3:  Total Monthly Ridership

-Below is the analysis of the number of individual bike trips for each month between August 2020 through July 2021.
+Analysis of the number of casual and member bike trips for each month between August 2020 through July 2021.
 SQL statement used to generate the visualization:

     SELECT * FROM (
         SELECT